file-format/Products/content/en/pdf/go/pdfcpu/index.md

 <p>PDFCPU is and open source comprehensive PDF processing library written in Go.
 It is built for batch processing and scripting PDF documents via command line interface.
 Furhtermore, the API makes it simple to intergrate PDF documents in your applicaitons using GO.
 The API makes it simple to create and manipulated PDF doucments with wide range of command set.</p>
 <p>Using the API, you can add attachments in to your PDF document, change owner and user password, encrypt & decrypt data.
-The API allows adding or removing pages from PDF document, you can rotate, trim, split and validate your PDF using the API aswell.
+The API allows adding or removing pages from PDF document, you can rotate, trim, split and validate your PDF using the API as well.
 Furhtermore, the API allows adding keywords and optimizing PDF documents.</p>
 <p>.</p>

 {{< /SinglePage/PageBody/tab/text >}}